Let's use our imaginations for a moment.

 That could be true.
 Or it might not.
 Maybe management would rather just reallocate the funds elsewhere.
 Maybe there just wasn't much usage of the benefit.

 Either way, consider offering some transparency to employees.
-Let them know why this is happening, and how it's overall a good thing.
+Let them know why this is happening, and how it's a good thing overall.

 We recognize transparency is somewhat dependent upon each culture.
 Some corporate cultures are totally open, to the extent where everyone knows exactly what everyone else is making.
 Others are more private, preferring employees stick to their jobs and let management handle the big picture.